 Pet Responsibility Education Program (PREP)

-CARE also has developed and expanded its education efforts through our Pet Responsibility Education Program (PREP) that targets 4th graders with a comprehensive 6-week program that covers pet owner responsibility as well as animal advocacy.
+CARE has developed and expanded its education efforts through our Pet Responsibility Education Program (PREP) that targets 4th graders with a comprehensive 6-week program that covers pet owner responsibility as well as animal advocacy.
 This program has been modified to provide educational opportunities for 4H campers, YMCA after school programs and new homeowners through Habitat for Humanity.

 CARE manages a number of fundraising and social events in a variety of venues.
 For over 10 years CARE has sponsored Yappy Hour, first at the Chatham Marketplace and currently in partnership with Carolina Brewery in Pittsboro.
 Yappy Hour offers an opportunity for dog owners and their dogs to mix and mingle, enjoy tasty food and beverages in a welcoming atmosphere, and participate in games and competitions.